-Saving your house ranks high on the list of reasons people file Chapter 13.
+Saving your house from foreclosure ranks high on the list of reasons people file Chapter 13.

 The automatic stay stops foreclosures; Chapter 13 gives you time to fix the problem.